 Part (c): Modeling the sag of the cable with a differential equation

 Let y(x) be the height of the cable above the bridge at position x.
-The prompt gives the differential equation y''(x) = λ(x)g / T(x) .
+The prompt gives the differential equation y''(x) = λ(x)g / T(x) And that's really what it comes down to.
+No workaround needed..

 Using the tangent line approximation, y(x) ≈ y(0) + y'(0)(x-0) = y'(0)x